Skip to main content

 InitializeTimeoutMs

-- sets the interval for the SDK to periodically flush all logging events to Statsig backend.
+Interval for periodically flushing logging events to the Statsig backend.

 Shutting Statsig Down